 How to Criticize with Kindness – Daniel Dennett’s four key elements of critical commentary.
 Very short.

-National Institute for Civic Discourse – Lots of resources here regarding nonpartisanship and civil dialogue across political ideologies.
+National Institute for Civil Discourse – Lots of resources here regarding nonpartisanship and civil dialogue across political ideologies.

 National Coalition for Dialogue and Deliberation – Bridging Our Divide

 – This is a campaign hosted by NCDD.
 Tons of resources lurking in the comments of this blog post.

 Reaching Across the Red/Blue Divide – A 10-page guide about how to have conversations among conservatives and liberals; red people and blue people.

 How we became bitter political enemies – A New York Times article that documents the growing political divide.

 Political Differences and Polarization: Conservative versus Liberal Ideology and Psychology – An academic paper by Mt.
 Ararat High School Senior Spencer Coker.
 A very good explanation of our differences, and why.
 This was written for Advanced Placement Literature and Composition taught by Leonard Krill.